GMyhf/2020fall-cs101/2020fall_Codeforces_problems.md

 Unfortunately, all dishes are prepared in different restaurants and therefore Petya needs to pick up his orders from nn different places.
 To speed up this process, he wants to order courier delivery at some restaurants.
 Thus, for each dish, there are two options for Petya how he can get it:

-- the dish will be delivered by a courier from the restaurant ii, in this case the courier will arrive in aiai minutes,
+- the dish will be delivered by a courier from the restaurant $i$, in this case the courier will arrive in $a_i$ minutes,
-- Petya goes to the restaurant ii on his own and picks up the dish, he will spend bibi minutes on this.
+- Petya goes to the restaurant $i$ on his own and picks up the dish, he will spend $b_i$ minutes on this.

 Each restaurant has its own couriers and they start delivering the order at the moment Petya leaves the house.
 In other words, all couriers work in parallel.
 Petya must visit all restaurants in which he has not chosen delivery, he does this consistently.